-- 1. The content of the test, including the learning objectives, is described on the online learning environment / platform and is made available to students at least 3 weeks before the test. - 2.
+- 1. The content of the test, including the learning objectives, is described in the digital learning environment and is made available to students at least 3 weeks before the test. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
 This information must be stated on the examination paper. - 3.
-The test timetable will be published on the portal no later than 3 weeks before the start of the test period in question.
+The test timetable will be published on the digital learning environment, no later than 3 weeks before the start of the test period in question.